King Cake with Cream Cheese and Strawberry Jam Filling (Video)

 - Start by warming up the milk and melting the butter.
 I do that in the microwave, but you can do it on the stovetop.
 Remove the cream cheese from the fridge.

 - Crack two eggs in a mixing bowl and add the milk (120F), yeast and the sugar.
 Then add one cup of the flour and the salt.
-Using the dough hook attachment mix all the ingredients together (on low speed).
+Use the dough hook attachment to mix all the ingredients together (on low speed).
 When you get a wet dough gradually add the rest of the flour (one cup at a time) and continue mixing on low.

 - Once the flour is incorporated add the melted butter one tablespoon at a time while mixing.
 Save some butter to apply on the dough and prevent it from sticking to the sides of the bowl during proofing.

 - The dough is ready when it is no longer sticking to your hands.
 If it is still sticking add some more flour.
 Once the dough is ready add some melted butter in the bowl and oil the dough well.
 Cover the bowl with plastic wrap and place it the refrigerator for an hour.

 - To prepare the filling mix the cream cheese (at room temperature), powdered sugar and the vanilla until well combined.
 No need to use a mixer.

 - After the hour has passed remove the dough from the fridge and divide it to 3 equal parts.
 Roll each one to a rectangle (about 8×16 in).

 - Spread ⅓ of the cream cheese mixture and the jam on the long side of the rectangle.
 Then roll it carefully to a thin roll.